CENTRIC-WP4/Random-Access-with-MARL/README.md

     - feedback (for m channels) {1,0} for each channel - broadbast
     - G_n(k) whether user n's transmission was success **Actions space**:

-    transmit or not transmit over the mth channel --> {0, 1, ..., M}
+- Two actions per agent {transmit or not transmit} over the mth channel --> {0, 1, ..., M}

 0 means silent

-    The action space is number of reseources + 1, sometimes I may write action_space[0].n, which is basically the same thing.
+- The action space is number of reseources + 1, sometimes I may write action_space[0].n, which is basically the same thing.
 0 index is just 1st agent but since all are the same, so it doesn't really matter in this case

 **Reward**:

 Several rewards may be used depending on the requirements of the task or objective; The objective might be to increase the throughput, or/and to have fairness among user or decreasing packet delay

-    **Throughput reward**:
+- *Throughput reward*:
-        success or no-success --> {0,1} | Can be defined differently (binary, ternary with success, idle and collision as feedback) agents are cooperative and therefore they all share the same reward
+    - success or no-success --> {0,1} | Can be defined differently (binary, ternary with success, idle and collision as feedback)

+    - agents are cooperative and therefore they all share the same reward; agents can also be competitive with different rewards per agent.

-    Agents are homogeneous, i.e., they all have the same state, action spaces and rewards
+    - Agents are homogeneous, i.e., they all have the same state, action spaces and rewards